pivotal-mea-pa/qnb-workshop/bosh/demos/boshlite/resize-running-software.en.md

 1. Once back on the jumpbox use the BOSH CLI to show the overall vitals for the BOSH instance.
 This is handy when determining if instances are overloaded.

-  - `bosh -e vbox -d sample-bosh-deployment instances --vitals`
+  - `bosh -e my-bosh -d sample-bosh-deployment instances --vitals`

               Using environment '10.0.0.6' as user 'admin' (openid, bosh.admin)